salahnomad/salahnomad.github.io/content/work-productivity/zellige-blueprint/index.md

 {{< figure src="images/artisan-productivity-morning-ritual.jpg" alt="Calm desk scene with coffee, notebook, and single zellige tile for morning ritual" caption="The Morning Ritual: where daily intentions are carved with care before digital chaos begins." >}}

 ### **Matutinum: Tessera Sectio (Morning Tile Cutting)**
 **Before any screen is touched, I sit with strong *café solo* for 7 minutes of pure clarity.** I review raw fragments from yesterday and shape them into clean *tesserae* in my notebook, asking: *"Quam tessellam hodie percutiam?"* (Which tile shall I strike today?)
-This practice aligns with the focused rituals of [The Baker's Code](/work-productivity/bakers-code/).
+This practice aligns with the focused rituals of [The {{< glossary-link "Baker's Code" >}}](/work-productivity/bakers-code/).

 ### **Solis Die: Constitutio Siderum (Sunday Star Assembly)**
 **My weekly *curia* (assembly) with myself involves laying out project 'stellae' as index cards and connecting them to *musivum* cards with colored threads.** The tactile exercise makes misalignment obvious.
 Any project without strong connections to life domains gets retired.